pwasiewicz/Was.JsonNetResult/README.md

 ## What is included?

-THe main class is JsonNetResult:
+The main class is JsonNetResult:

 ```c#
 public class JsonNetResult : JsonResult